Stefan Salvatore: Season 4

-In the season four premiere, Stefan tries to get Bonnie to save her from becoming a full vampire, however, she along with several other vampires are captured by the Founder's Council.
+In the season four premiere, Stefan tries to get Bonnie to save Elena from becoming a full vampire, however, she along with several other vampires are captured by the Founder's Council.
 As Elena begins to die and out of desperation to keep Elena alive, Stefan kills a guard and uses his blood to allow Elena to feed and to complete her transition into a vampire.
 Stefan gives Elena a daylight ring, which was made by Bonnie, in order to protect Elena from the sun.
 Stefan tries to assure Elena that everything will be okay and that they'll take Elena's newborn vampirism one day at a time.
 During the second episode of season 4, Stefan tries to help Elena cope with her hunger for human blood.
 After his "bunny diet" disagrees with Elena stomach she seeks help from Damon to find an alternative blood source.
 When blood bags and Damon's own blood fails too, she ends up feeding on Matt under extreme circumstances.
 Stefan then discovers from Klaus and Rebekah that there is a possible cure for vampirism.
 Stefan "teams" up with Klaus in order to find the possible cure, so that Stefan can give Elena the choice of becoming human again.

 Unfortunately, Klaus needs the vampire hunter Connor to stay alive because he holds the map to the cure in his tattoo, and Stefan must keep him alive at all costs when everyone else wants him dead.
 When Connor kidnaps Jeremy, April, and Matt, and keeps them hostage at the Grill, Stefan must stop Damon from rashly walking in and killing his chance at curing Elena.
-After tranquilizing Damon with vervain and taking his daylight ring, Stefan tries to take matters into his own hands and infiltrates the Grille by himself.
+After tranquilizing Damon with vervain and taking his daylight ring, Stefan tries to take matters into his own hands and infiltrates the Grill by himself.
 With Jeremy at gunpoint, Elena comes in and takes Connor by surprise.
 Stefan manages to get Connor out, but Elena later kills him and is consumed with grief at being a murderer.

 When Elena begins to hallucinate because of Connor's death, Klaus informs Stefan and Damon that she must be locked away to keep from killing herself, and kidnaps her before they can say no. Later, Stefan works with one of Klaus's hybrids, Chris, to free Elena who stabs him in the neck and runs away.
 Stefan sends Damon to find her and goes with Bonnie to see if the Professor Shane knows how to end the hallucinations.
 He informs them that a potential hunter must kill a vampire so he may take the place of that dead hunter, which is virtually impossible.
 Luckily, Stefan realizes that Jeremy is a potential hunter, and tells him that to save his sister, he must kill a vampire.
 Jeremy kills the hybrid Chris who originally helped them free Elena, and in turn her hallucinations end, and she is safe, but only barely.